 Mindful that the ability to practice law is a privilege, Matthew is involved in pro bono legal work supporting the efforts of the legal clinic developed by Fox Rothschild at the Lyons, New Jersey, VA facility.
 Matthew and other Fox attorneys dedicate their time to those who have sacrificed so much in service to their nation.
 In January 2017, Matthew testified before the New Jersey Assembly Military and Veterans' Affairs and Appropriations Committees regarding proposed Assembly Bill A-4362, which suggests the establishment of a veterans diversion program in New Jersey to divert eligible service members away from the criminal justice system and into appropriate case management and mental health services, challenging lawmakers to expand the scope of the bill to reach a broader swath of the veteran community and take advantage of the federal resources available to veterans.

 He has also handled cases for indigent defendants on behalf of the Association of Criminal Defense Lawyers - New Jersey (ACDL-NJ), a leading professional organization in New Jersey established for the purpose of advancing issues impacting the criminal defense bar and its clients.
 Matthew was elected a Trustee of the ACDL-NJ in 2015 and Secretary of the organization in May 2018.

 Honors & Awards

-- Selected as one of the “Top 10 Under 40” by the National Academy of Criminal Defense Attorneys (2016)
+- Named among the “Top 10 Under 40” by the National Academy of Criminal Defense Attorneys (2016)

 - Named a “New Leader of the Bar” by The New Jersey Law Journal (2016)